-This chart shows how the units of the ETF have performed in each of the past 6 calendar years.
-The ETF dropped in value in 2 of the past 6 calendar years.
-The range of returns and change from year to year can help you assess how risky the ETF has been in the past.
+This chart shows how the units of the ETF have performed in the past calendar year.
+The returns can help you assess how risky the ETF has been in the past.
 It does not tell you how the ETF will perform in the future.